r-grandorder/tri-hermes/en/pages/heiankyo.md

 Look at me!
 Don’t you dare leave!

 **Ibaraki Douji:**
 I’m right here!
-Quake in fear at my claws and fangs, then choke on your tears! !
+Quake in fear at my claws and fangs, then choke on your tears!!

 **Ibaraki Douji:**
 To this form of mine...